nrkn/js1k-2019/README.md

 ## A Visual Development History

+I wanted to use sprites this time around, because in past JS1Ks I tried but failed to get a game that had both sprites and decent gameplay to fit into the 1k limit, and I figured it would be a good challenge.

+Reviewing past JS1K entries, the evidence seems to point at the most efficent way of packing 1-bit sprite data into code is by storing it in a string.

+I went with 7x7 sprites because you can pack each row of 7 bits nicely into a single ASCII character.
+As soon as you start using all 8 they get treated as 2 bytes due to how UTF-8 works.
+In reality, I actually used 6x7 sprites drawn on a 7x7 grid, because the printable character range for 7 bits is 32-128, which only leaves 96 of the 128 combinations of 7 bits usable.
+If you want to use all 7 bits and make sure that every 7 bit row is a printable character in that 32-128 range, you either have to be careful how you design your sprites, or alternately you can search for a value that when xor'ed with means all of your characters after xor'ing fall in that range, and then reverse the process using that value when upacking.
+I used the second approach for quite a while but ended up just using 6 bits per row to save some bytes.

+I succeeded in making a game that not only used sprites, but actually had more gameplay depth than in previous attempts.

 NB, this only shows some interesting milestones, there are a lot more [commits](https://github.com/nrkn/js1k-2019/commits/master) involving all kinds of golfing, experimenting, abandoned features, bug fixes etc.